mentatpsi/MachineLearn/README.md

 # MachineLearn
 Helper Libraries for Machine Learning Applications

+For use with <a href="https://www.cs.waikato.ac.nz/ml/weka/">Weka 3: Data Mining Software in Java</a>

+ARFF file format is used by the machine learning and data mining software Weka.
+This script was designed to make easier converts from data hosted on a database, csv, or a script to the arff file format.

 arffhelper.py

 Examples:

-SQL - Set up using Flask: (Recommended - sqlite3 easy to get into)
+SQL - Set up using Flask: (sqlite3 - easy to get into)

 ```python
 	app = Flask(__name__)